ddodds42/CS-Data-Science-Build-Week-1/kmeans_pseudo.md

     Function for PREDICTING cluster membership takes as parameters:
-    A single input value (point in space), and the Kmean's class variables For k number of means, calculates input's squared distance to each mean, Returns the spatially closest k-mean
+    A single input value (point in space), and the Kmean's class variables For k number of means, calculates input's squared distance to said pre-designated means
+    Returns the spatially closest k-mean

     Function for FITTING the K-Means instance to the data takes as parameters: